bioinformatics-core-shared-training/Intro-linux-command-line/vmlogon.md

-### How to log onto the courses Virtual machine from your Mac or Windows computer
+## How to log onto the courses Virtual machine from your Mac or Windows computer

-1.

-## Important Note

 This lesson covers how to log into, and out of, an virtual machine instance.